MeynanAneytha/YomigamiOkami-reshade-shaders/README.md

 ## Support

 No support will be provided for these presets.
-The licensing permit everyone and anyone to just adapt the presets to their need and specific ReShade setup, as many different flavours are already out there in the wild.
+The licensing permits everyone and anyone to adapt the presets to their needs and specific ReShade setups, as many different flavours are already out there in the wild.

 See the next section for common issues that may arise and can be easily fixed.

 ## Troubleshooting

-* I can see multiple times the same shader enabled for the preset
+* I can see the same shader enabled multiple times for the preset

     > This probably means you already have said shader file somewhere else in your installation.
-One of the most common occurence of this issue would be the `KeepUI.fx` file coming from GShade.
+One of the most common occurences of this issue would be the `KeepUI.fx` file coming from GShade.
     > To solve this, simply choose which one you want to keep and rename or delete the other one.

 * Other GShade presets don't work with this port